 Starting a small land clearing business can be a great way to make some extra money, and it’s an opportunity open to anyone willing to put in the work.
 There are a few things you need to do to get your business off the ground, but once you’re up and running, you’ll be able to start clearing land for people in your community.

 One of my favorite things about land clearing is that you can do it as a side hustle.
 If you’re already working a full-time job, you can clear land on the weekends or during your free time.
+It’s pretty straightforward to start your own business.
 And, if you’re retired or have some flexibility in your schedule, you can also clear land during the weekdays.
+Many retirees start land clearing businesses.

 In this article, we’ll tell you exactly how to start a small land clearing business.
-We’ll cover everything from how to get started to find customers to how to price your services.
+We’ll cover everything from how to get started, what you need to learn in the land clearing industry, how to find customers and how to price your services.

 If you’re ready to start, let’s jump in!